vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 The whole thing was a headache, but luckily Peter Suggate who wrote [the tutorial I used as a reference](https://www.toptal.com/webassembly/webassembly-rust-tutorial-web-audio) had already figured out most of the sharp bits.

+There was just one other issue that I banged my head against for two days:

 # Going real-time with Rust